MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-next-release-notes.md

 ### Legacy XR and XR SDK Data Providers can now be used within the same profile

 Data providers will now also only be loaded when the appropriate pipeline is selected, allowing both Legacy XR and XRSDK data providers to co-exist within the same profile.
-To accomdate this, Legacy XR and XR SDK Data Providers are now organized under different tabs within the profile view, helping users determine whether they have the correct profile for their targetted XR pipeline.
+To accommodate this, Legacy XR and XR SDK Data Providers are now organized under different tabs within the profile view, helping users determine whether they have the correct profile for their targeted XR pipeline.

 ![Legacy and XR SDK data providers can now be unified under a single profile](../features/images/xrsdk/LegacyAndXrsdkUnified.png)